From October 2017 some Gateshead residents will have to apply for a new government benefit called Universal Credit.

 - who live in exempt supported accommodation.

-If you are not sure whether this applies to you please check Universal Credit or contact the Universal Credit service centre on 0300 600 4272 (your phone provider may apply a charge of this call).
+If you are not sure whether this applies to you please check Universal Credit or contact the Universal Credit service centre on 0800 328 5644 (this is a free service).

 How do I get help with my Council Tax if I am on a low income?